Skip to content

 In a hurry?
 TL;DR

-• 4Shift from ego-driven goals to the collective good.
+• 3Shift your motivation from ego-driven goals to contributing to the collective good and solving problems.

 Why It Matters